bamzy/open-data/readme.md

 ## How to use

 1. Go to the Charts panel and enter you input to see the output
+2. In Search section You can insert strings you want to monitor their occurance how many times were mentioned
 - `composer install`
 - `npm install`
 - `bower install`